shanna-f/Case-Study-Tax-Reporting-ETRM/README.md

 ---

-## 🎯 Part 2: Goals Alignment & Success Measures
+## 🎯 Part 2: Goals, Alignment & Success Measures

 With the problems clearly defined, I moved into setting goals, alignment, and success metrics.
 This step ensured the project had both operational and strategic value.